Data-fi/reviews/README.md

 '/reviews/:reviewId'

 --Posts response to a review on a listing.
-Request body must include userId, body text, time posted --Response will be in the form of a JSON object.
+Request body must include userId, body text, time posted --Response will confirm that response to review was posted.
 PATCH:

 '/reviews/:reviewId'

 --Updates a review using text provided in request body.
 Can only modify body of review.
---Response will be in the form of a JSON object describing the newly updated record.
+--Response will contain updated record.

+Response structure:
+[
+{
+"listingId": xxxx,
+"responseId" : xxxx,
+"reviewId" : xxxx,
+"author" : "xxxx",
+"avatar" : "url",
+"posted" : "month year",
+"body" : "xxx" --will contain new value
+},
+...
+]

 DELETE:

 '/reviews/:reviewId'

 --Will delete a review and all of its replies if it has any.
---Response will be in the form of a JSON object describing the deleted record.
+--Response will include record which was deleted

+Response structure:
+[
+{
+"listingId": xxxx,
+"responseId" : xxxx,
+"reviewId" : xxxx,
+"author" : "xxxx",
+"avatar" : "url",
+"posted" : "month year",
+"body" : "xxx"
+},
+...
+]

 [For patch indicate which keys you are allowed to edit]